wwt/Jetflow/.github/STYLEGUIDE.md

 ## Types

 Always use Kotlin's native types when available.
-In Kotlin, everything is an object, which means we can call member function and properties on any variable.
-Kotlin is JVM-compatible so **[more info](https://kotlinlang.org/docs/basic-types.html)**
+In Kotlin, everything is an object, which means we can call member function and properties on any variable. **[Read more about Kotin Types](https://kotlinlang.org/docs/basic-types.html)**

 ### Type Inference